 Madame Josephine Bongo, wife of Gabon's President Albert Bongo, on Tuesday opened a U.N. seminar?

-Madame Josephine Bongo, wife of Gabon's President Albert Bongo, on Tuesday opened a U.N. seminar in Libreville on the participation of women in the economic life of their countries.
+Background: Madame Josephine Bongo, wife of Gabon's President Albert Bongo, on Tuesday opened a U.N. seminar in Libreville on the participation of women in the economic life of their countries.

 Twenty delegations are attending from both French and English-speaking African countries.